wangleihitcs/MedicalReportGeneration/README.md

 - MRNA is a base model from the MICCAI 2018 paper<sup>[6]</sup>, we use visual features from CNN to generate first sentence, then we concat visual features and semantic features last sentence encoded from 1d-conv layers to generate second-final sentence word by word.
-- Vis-RNN is a base model we only ues visual features to generate every sentence.
-- Sem-RNN is a base model we only use semantic features to generate second-final sentence.

 e.g. I have only release code for hier rnn and MRNA because others are easy.